Ozsie/drakriddarna/README.md

 [Rules inconsistencies](https://boardgamegeek.com/thread/2896557/rules-omissions-ambiguities-and-oddities)

 ## Todo
+- [ ] Search when no secret, but hidden door
+- [ ] Found hidden door should no longer be hidden
 - [ ] Monster blocking move on click move
 - [ ] Monster special attack
 - [ ] Secrets